JianingLi1225/Determinants-of-Wages/README.md

 ## Statement on LLM usage

-Some of the code was completed with the assistance of ChatGPT-4, including code for data cleaning, testing, simulation, generating charts for the Data section, parts of the code in the Model section, code for testing model assumptions in the appendix, and code for presenting model results.
-The Model Validation section incorporates key points referenced from ChatGPT-4.The entire chat history is available in other/llm_usage/usage.txt.
+Some of the code, including data cleaning, testing, simulation, chart generation for the Data section, model-related code, testing model assumptions in the appendix, and presenting model results, was completed with assistance from ChatGPT-4, along with key points in the Model Validation section.
+The entire chat history is available in other/llm_usage/usage.txt.